AHacker02/MSSQL-Minikube-Hyperkit/README.md

 - Use "minikube delete" to cleanup resources.
 This will delete VM and all database files.
 - Use "minikube pause" to pause the resources without cleaning the VM.
 - Use "minikube unpause" to resume the VM.
+- Use "minikube dashboard --url" to get a web dashboard